 Jaymee Haefner’s performances have been described by Daniel Buckley as possessing “an air of dreamy lyricism… interlocking melody lines with the deftness of a dancer’s footwork.”
 Joseph Gold wrote that her “subtlety of touch reminded [him] of the immortal Nicanor Zabaleta.”
 Jaymee has taught at the University of North Texas (UNT) since 2006 and was appointed as Director of Undergraduate Studies for the College of Music in 2010.

-Violist Daphne Gerling currently enjoys a versatile and dynamic career as a teacher, chamber musician, recitalist, adjudicator and solo performer.
+Violist Daphne Gerling leads a dynamic and engaging career as a teacher, chamber musician, recitalist, adjudicator and solo performer.
 She currently serves as Senior Artist Teacher of viola and chamber music, and Associate Director of the Summer String Institute at the University of North Texas College of Music, where she has taught since 2011.

 Mark Ford is a marimba artist and the Coordinator of Percussion at The University of North Texas College of Music in Denton, Texas.
 As a Past-President of the Percussive Arts Society and the coordinator of one of the largest percussion programs in the United States at UNT, Ford is an active performer and composer.
 Mark has been featured as a marimba soloist throughout the United States at universities, festivals and music conferences.